cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Overview

-This post covers the installation process for the Barracuda package and importing the required video files and PoseNet models into the project.
+This post covers the process for installing the Barracuda package as well as importing the required video files and PoseNet models into the project.